Liperi: Cottage activity

 The first cottage activity society in Northern Karelia was founded in Liperi in 2004.
 The society is a bond between the summer cottage inhabitants, and can make initiatives and suggestions to the municipal council.
 Every spring, the council sends a letter to the summer cottage inhabitants, containing general information about the municipality and instructions on how to propose representatives.
 Later, a list of representatives and cottage-specific vote ballots are posted.

 The municipality also organises common shore fishing and summer theatre nights for the summer cottage inhabitants.
 There are about 3000 summer cottages in Liperi.

-Traffic
+Transportation

 Liperi used to have three cable ferries.
 The ferry in Käsämä was replaced with a bridge in 1988 and the Onkisalmi ferry in 1974.
 Only the Arvinsalmi ferry between Liperi and Rääkkylä remains.

 The Joensuu Airport is located in Liperi.
 The Viinijärvi railway station has regional train connections to Joensuu and Pieksämäki.
 The nearest railway station in the western parts is the Vihtari railway station.